Pre-Diabetes ICD-10 & Child Obesity Unveiled

 Empowering Communities: Education and Awareness

-Education changes everything.
-It’s a powerful way to shift the story, especially for kids learning how to take care of themselves.
-Whether it’s a block party with info booths or hands-on lessons in class, sharing the right knowledge sets the stage for real change.
-When we support each other—especially the younger ones—we’re building a future full of confident, capable people.
-And that’s worth every bit of effort.
+Learning changes everything.
+It’s one of the strongest ways to flip the script—especially for those just starting to figure out how to care for themselves.
+Whether it’s a neighborhood event with helpful info or real-world lessons in a classroom, sharing the right knowledge lays the groundwork for lasting change.
+When we show up for each other—especially those still finding their footing—we’re shaping a future full of confident, capable folks.
+And that’s always worth the effort.

 Policy Advocacy: Shaping a Healthier Landscape